Imran3285/food-analytics/README.md

 ### 🚚 Delivery Physics
 - Distance–time correlation = **0.86** — the single strongest predictor of delivery duration in the dataset
 - Each additional kilometre adds approximately **~2.5 minutes** to a delivery
-- Severe weather inflates average delivery time by **12–15 minutes** vs mild conditions
+- Severe weather inflates average delivery time by **12–15 minutes** vs mild conditions — a non-linear discontinuity at the severe threshold
-- Delivery efficiency score shows a strong negative correlation with both distance (r = −0.64) and traffic (r = −0.44)
+- Delivery efficiency score shows strong negative correlations with distance (r = −0.64) and traffic (r = −0.44)

 ### 👨‍💼 Partner Performance
 - Efficiency scores grow from **46.7 (Year 1) → 71.6 (Year 15)** — a 53% performance uplift over a career at +1.8 pts/year
 - This experience curve cannot be replicated by routing optimisation alone; **partner retention is a strategic lever**
-- Notably, delivery time remains nearly flat across experience buckets — efficiency captures quality beyond raw speed
+- Delivery time remains nearly flat across experience buckets — efficiency captures route quality and reliability, not just speed

 ### 💰 Economics
-- Premium customers place higher-value orders (₹124 avg vs ₹110 standard) but receive **identical delivery times and delay rates** — an unmet SLA differentiation opportunity
+- Premium customers average **₹124 vs ₹110** for standard (+13%) but receive identical delivery times and delay rates — an unmet SLA differentiation opportunity
-- Promo code usage reduces final payment but does **not** negatively correlate with tip rate — promos attract engaged customers, not cheap ones
+- Promo code usage does **not** negatively correlate with tip rate — promos attract engaged customers, not cheap ones
-- Loyalty tiers (Bronze → Diamond) show **zero spend differentiation** at ₹113–114 across all tiers, indicating the programme requires fundamental redesign
+- Loyalty tiers (Bronze → Diamond) show **zero spend differentiation** at ₹113–114 across all tiers — the programme requires fundamental redesign

 ### 📊 Operations & Risk
-- The operational funnel loses approximately **27% of orders**: 13.4% to cancellations, 9.5% to delays, 4.1% to refunds — only 73.1% of orders are fully "clean"
+- The operational funnel loses **27% of orders**: 13.4% to cancellations, 9.5% to delays, 4.1% to refunds — only 73.1% are fully clean
-- Delay rates jump to **10.4% under severe weather** vs 8.9–9.5% under all other conditions — a clear discontinuity warranting proactive ETA buffering
+- Delay rates jump to **10.4% under severe weather** vs 8.9–9.5% under all other conditions — proactive ETA buffering is warranted
-- Cancellation rates are near-identical across all three city tiers (13.2–13.6%)
+- Cancellation rates are near-identical across all three city tiers (13.2–13.6%) — the driver is platform-level, not geographic

 ### ⏰ Temporal
-- Order volume is relatively uniform across hours of the day with modest peaks; weekdays drive higher volume than weekends
+- Order volume is relatively uniform across hours with modest peaks; weekdays drive higher volume than weekends
-- Monthly order counts and average order values show independent oscillation patterns
+- Monthly order counts and average order values show independent oscillation patterns with no strong co-movement

 ### ⭐ Ratings
-- Customer ratings cluster tightly around **4.0 across all segments, age groups, and loyalty tiers** — systemic rating inflation rather than genuine satisfaction signal
+- Customer ratings cluster at **4.0 universally** — across all segments, age groups, loyalty tiers, and city tiers
-- The rating UX incentivises generous responses regardless of actual experience quality
+- This is a measurement artefact, not a satisfaction signal; the rating UX requires redesign to produce usable data

 ---